Packaging & Waste

 - Shift materials to 100% renewable, recycled or certified sources, and streamline the variety of materials used to enable easier recovery without compromising on quality and performance.

 - Recover and recycle by finding ways to scale up systems to allow for greater acceptance of recycling, and making it easier for our guests to recycle too.

 - Close the loop by using more recycled materials, including recycled plastic content, in our packaging, restaurants and facilities, and helping to drive global demand for recycled content.

-The learnings and insights from this work also feed into other materials we use in our system, such as Happy Meal toys, logistics packaging, and building materials.
+The learnings and insights from this work also feed into other materials we use in our system, such as Happy Meal® toys, transport packaging and building materials.

 Tackling Plastic Pollution